WHAT DO WE DO?

 4. Hold monthly meetings

-5. Work in cooperation with the police department to assist in crime solving and prevention.
+5. Work in cooperation with the Anderson County Sheriff's Office to assist in crime solving and prevention.

 6. Educate members about other organizations that may be helpful in their community.

 7. Work together with local government to condemn and demolish or rebuild homes to improve our community.

 8. Get to know the elderly and disabled in our community so that members can check on them in the event of a storm or emergency.

 9. Provide food or paper goods for members in the community who recently lost a loved one.